 A step by step guide to choosing the best Galapagos cruise

-There are hundreds of Galapagos Cruise boats and itineraries that it can be a nightmare to figure out what is the perfect Galapagos cruise for you.
-And since I have been there before, I thought I would share with you some tips to help you find the best Galapagos Cruise that meets your needs both in terms of the level of service and boat, and itinerary.
-So if you are deciding which Galapagos Cruise and you are somewhat overwhelmed by all the options this is your post.
+And since I have been there before, I thought I would share with you some tips to help you find the best Galapagos Cruise that meets your needs in terms of service, boat, and itinerary.

 I was traveling with a friend at the time and we were uncertain whether to book a cruise or create a DIY itinerary, so we explored both options, after learning about the Galapagos islands in General, we searched through blog posts and travel cruise companies, including Liveaboard.com which we found to be the most complete cruise site for the Galapagos.

-The site in fact showed us all the offers available among all the Galapagos boats and itineraries they featured.
-It was easy to navigate and compare prices, itineraries, and kinds of cruises.
-We dreamed for a while but after studying the entire Galapagos cruise page in Liveaboard.com (we knew almost all the cruise prices and itinerary by heart) we had a specific idea of what we wanted and we could not find it, for our tight budget, so we choose to create our own Galapagos itinerary.
+We dreamed for a while, but after studying the entire Galapagos cruise page in Liveaboard.com (we knew almost all the cruise prices and itinerary by heart), we had a specific idea of what we wanted, and we could not find it, for our tight budget, so we chose to create our own Galapagos itinerary.

 Oh and I also ended up working for Livearboad.com one year later, where i had an even deeper training on all the cruises, overall.